Panelized Vs. Modular Homes: Sidestepping Supply Chain Woes

 panel vs. modular

-That's been the case for several years now, and it's likely to continue.
-Finding the perfect pre-existing home is harder, and it's more expensive, too.
+This has been true for several years now and is expected to continue.
+Finding the ideal pre-existing home is increasingly difficult and costly.

-For many hopeful homeowners, custom home building is the next option.
-But new home construction has its own set of issues – primarily stemming from the supply chain – that make things tough, too.
+For many aspiring homeowners, building a custom home is the next option.
+However, new home construction faces its own challenges, mainly due to supply chain issues, which make the process difficult.

-However, prefabricated building methods do provide a means to avoid – or at least exert more control over – whatever comes up.
+However, prefabricated building methods offer a way to avoid — or at least better manage — emerging issues.

-When it comes to panelized vs. modular home construction, one method meets many of the challenges construction now faces.
+In the debate between panelized vs. modular home construction, one method addresses many of the current industry challenges.

 (Spoiler alert: it's panelized construction).

-The Persistent Woes of the Custom Home Building Industry Supply Chain
+Custom Home Building Industry Supply Chain: The Persistent Woes

 As it's been for the last several years, the housing market remains a tough place.